 Photographer Anup Shah has been using hidden cameras to capture the individual personalities of wild animals in East Africa’s Serengeti-Mara ecosystem.
 Here, he shares his thoughts on how this type of photography provides a more intimate, emotional view of wild animals.

-Growing up in Kenya, Anup had wildlife on his doorstep, and his parents often took But as he got older, he put distance between himself and wildlife.
+Growing up in Kenya, Anup had wildlife on his doorstep, and his parents often took him on safari.
+But as he got older, he put distance between himself and wildlife.
 Setting off to study in the U.K, he got a Ph.D. and a position lecturing on mathematical economics.
 He then spent about 10 years teaching and publishing before realising that his heart wasn’t in it and returning to his wilder roots.

 Each night, camped in his tent by the Mara River, deep inside Kenya’s Maasai Mara wildlife reserve, photographer Anup Shah falls asleep to the sounds of hyenas whooping, hippos grunting and lions roaring.

 His day begins with animals, ‘when the birds start calling, I get up, and off I go just before dawn’.
 Anup gets up for the early light, before the blazing sun sends the animals looking for shade and sleep.
 He always aims to capture emotion, depth and personality.
 His portraits thrust viewers into close-up encounters with the Masai Mara’s denizens.
 Often, he catches the animals mid-action as they approach the camera.
 Some look quizzical, others simply march on.

 ‘I started experimenting with remote photography in 2007.
 The main drive was striving for intimacy with the animals – but with minimal disturbance.
 My aim is to enter their private world on their terms – to see if I can become one of them, free of human disturbance, of even the space between the camera and the animal itself.